-Keep a few flashlights in an accessible place, and make sure they work.
-Flashlights are preferable to candles, which can pose a fire hazard.
+Keep a few flashlights in an accessible place and make sure they work.
+Flashlights are preferable to candles, which can be a fire hazard.

 Stock plenty of batteries for all battery-operated devices you plan to use during a power outage.

-Gather bottled drinking water and non-perishable, ready-to-eat food to last a few days.
+Gather bottled drinking water and non-perishable, ready-to-eat food to last at least a few days.

-Turn off any electrical equipment that was in use at the time of the power failure, but leave one light switched on so that you'll know as soon as power is restored.
+Turn off any electrical equipment that was in use at the time of the power failure.
+Leave one light switched on so that you'll know when power is restored.

-Contact your electrical utility to inform them of the outage.
+Contact your electricity distributor to inform them of the outage.
 Save the proper number in your cell phone ahead of time.